 Site Features

-- Infrastructure: Manor, abandoned garden, sculpted fireplaces.
+- Infrastructure: Manor house, abandoned garden, sculpted fireplaces.

-- State of Disrepair: Advanced, with risks of collapse.
+- State of disrepair: Advanced, with risks of collapse.

-- Access: Restricted, the property is monitored.
+- Access: Restricted, the property is under surveillance.

 5: The Abandoned Church of Laeken